Cinacalcet: Pregnancy and lactation

 Cinacalcet has pregnancy category C in the US, meaning that adequate and well-controlled studies involving cinacalcet in pregnant women have not been done.

-Studies have not been done in lactating women; therefore it is not known whether cinacalcet is excreted into human milk.
+Studies have not been done in lactating women; therefore, it is not known whether cinacalcet is excreted into human milk.

 Contraindications

-Hypocalcemia (decreased calcium levels) is a contraindication of cinacalcet.
+Hypocalcemia (decreased calcium levels) is a contraindication to the use of cinacalcet.
 Those who have serum calcium levels less than 7.5 mg/dL should not be started on cinacalcet.
-Hypocalcemia symptoms include parethesias, myalgias, muscle cramping, tetany, and convulsions.
+Hypocalcemia symptoms include paresthesias, myalgias, muscle cramping, tetany, and convulsions.
 Cinacalcet should not be administered until serum calcium levels are above 8.0 mg/dL and/or hypocalcemia symptoms are resolved.
 Cinacalcet is not approved for pediatric use in the United States.

 Adverse effects

-Common side effects of cinacalcet include stomach upset, vomiting, diarrhea, dizziness, nausea, weakness, and chest pain.
+Common side effects of cinacalcet include upset stomach, vomiting, diarrhea, dizziness, nausea, weakness, and chest pain.

 Clinical trials conducted in the United States by Amgen to determine whether the drug is safe in children were halted by the U.S. Food and Drug Administration (FDA) in February 2013, following the death of a 14-year-old participant.